Cruciferous Vegetables and Colon Cancer Prevention: What the Research Shows, Plus Easy Ways to Enjoy More of These Foods

 • Swap out processed meats.
 Instead of bacon, sausage, and deli meats, reach for lean proteins like chicken, turkey, or fish.
 Or try plant‑based ones, such as beans, lentils, tofu, or tempeh.

-• Boost your fiber intake with whole grains, beans, fruits, veggies, nuts, and seeds all help keep your digestive system healthy.
+• Boost your fiber intake with whole grains, beans, fruits, veggies, nuts, and seeds, which all help keep your digestive system healthy.
 Most women should aim for 25 grams of fiber per day and men about 38 grams.

 • Get your vitamin D levels checked.
 Low vitamin D has been linked with higher colon cancer risk.
-A simple blood test can tell you where you stand, and you can check with your doctor or dietitian for recommended food sources or guidance on supplementation.
+A simple blood test can tell you where you stand.
+If necessary, I suggest checking with your doctor or dietitian for recommended food sources or guidance on supplementation.

 • Get moving.
 Movement helps support digestion and is associated with lower colon cancer risk.
 Find activities you enjoy so it feels sustainable — whether that’s walking, dancing, yoga, or strength training.